edcalderin/Medical-Insurance-Charge-prediction/README.md

 ## Running the app (Docker)

-Run `make start_services` to start the services using docker-compose:
+* Run `make train` to fetch the dataset, carry out cross-validation and train the model.
+* Run `docker-compose up --build` (first time, ignore `--build` flag to start containers later) to start the services.

 * `http://localhost:8501` (Streamlit UI)
 * `http://localhost:8080` (Backend service): Not only start a Uvicorn server, but fetches the dataset from Kaggle and train the model in the startup app.